-Having had an understandable flurry of rescheduled destination weddings because couples and guests could not travel to their ceremony, Spain is now open and weddings are back on the cards.
+Having had an understandable flurry of rescheduled destination weddings because couples and guests could not travel to their ceremony, it is summer 2020 and Spain is now open and weddings are back on the cards, whooohooo!
 The Spanish wedding community is gearing up for a busy late summer of socially distanced weddings, vow renewals and elopements within social distancing regional regulations.

-What is a wedding in Spain like right now?
+What is a wedding in Spain for summer 2020?

 So the Spanish borders are open and destination wedding couples are planning their ceremonies, but what are regulations in Spain regarding social distanced weddings?
 The answer depends on which region you are holding your marriage celebrations in.
 Generally, outside locations are open 100% in Spain and inside venues are at 75% capacity but rules continue to change.

 So how can you make a socially distanced wedding beautiful?